FAIR2-for-research-software/FAIR_Code_design/episodes/Dont_touch_your_code_anymore.md

 ['time_step', 'total_time']
 ```

-You can also extract everything at once, in that caseeach couple key/value will be called an *item*:
+You can also extract everything at once, in that case each couple key/value will be called an *item*:

 ``` Python
 >>> items_in_simulation = parser.items('simulation')